SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_concurrent_nat_ble_provisioning/readme.md

 > **Note:** The `ble_config.h` file is already configured with the desired settings for this example.

-  `RSI_BLE_APP_DEVICE_NAME` refers to the name of the SiWx91x EVK to appear during scanning by remote devices.
+  `RSI_BLE_APP_DEVICE_NAME` refers to the name of the SiWx91x device to appear during scanning by remote devices.

   ```c
   #define RSI_BLE_APP_DEVICE_NAME        "BLE_CONFIGURATOR"